 While the shelters are not permanent housing, city officials describe them as a step up from sleeping outdoors or in emergency shelters.

-“Whatever people think about the location or the idea itself, the reality is that people now have a warm, safe space they didn’t have before,” said Sarah Campbell.
+“Whatever people think about the location or the idea itself, the reality is that people now have a warm, safe space they didn’t have before,” Campbell said.

 The total cost of the project is approximately $7 million, funded by the municipality.
 That includes building the site, infrastructure, staffing and ongoing operations.